There are many different ways to learn music. We help teachers to think about how and why they teach it.

 - Hear, Listen, Play is based on Lucy Green's research into approaches to aural learning which feeds directly into improvisation and creativity.
 Learn more about how you learn to play by ear and consider strategies to support students who may approach aural learning differently to engage with this approach to learning through listening and copying music they hear...more

-- Musical Futures Studio *new for 2018*, Studio is the Musical Futures approach to incorporating music technology into informal learning.
-Create and collaborate in .partnership with Soundtrap...more
+- Musical Futures Studio is the Musical Futures International approach to incorporating music technology into informal learning.
+Create and collaborate in partnership with Soundtrap...more

 - Musical Futures Styles MF Styles draws together all our approaches to allow students to explore particular musical genres and styles in more detail.
 MF Styles workshops are being introduced during 2018 with additional companion resources to be released in early 2019...more